 On February 16, 2000, by its favorable ruling in the case 1 BvR 420/97, the German Supreme Court ('Bundesverfassungsgericht') re-affirmed that the permission for this type of treatment, in medical practice in Germany since early 50-ies, could continue.
 This decision of German Supreme Court, with a power of law, applies to all Member States of the European Union.

 Legally it is related to certain chapters of the 2001/83/EC European Community Council Directive, that in turn had become incorporated in national laws of all Member States of European Union, as mandated by Maastricht Treaty.

 BCRO method of preparation of animal fetal precursor cell transplants is in full compliance -with the decision of the German Supreme Court in case of 1BvR420/97, -with EU Directives, as well as -national laws of all Member States of European Union.

-Rabbit fetuses (and newborns) are the animal source for the preparation of fetal cell transplants by BCRO method, as has been the case for the past 18 years.
+Rabbit fetuses (and newborns) from closed colony of rabbits are the animal source for the preparation of fetal cell transplants by BCRO method, as has been the case for the past 24 years.

 Nowadays, when everyone panics about the 'Mad Cow Disease', it is important to stress that according to the world’s medical literature (and confirmed by the World Health Organization), no transmission of any viral disease has been known to occur from rabbit to man.